Split Lemma and First Isomorphism Theorem for groupoids: Introduction

 As for the Split Lemma in $\Gpd$, we give a notion of \textit{crossed product} that corresponds exactly to split epimorphisms.
 Our notion of crossed product is naturally a `bilateral' notion, since quotients of groupoids are naturally bilateral.
 But in the category $\Gpd_\Lambda$, after choosing a distinguished vertex, this bilateral crossed product is canonically isomorphic to a \textit{unilateral} crossed product.
 Observe that a notion of semidirect product of categories (which is also unilateral) appears in Tilson \cite{TilsonMonKerSemiProd}.

 Under the assumption that one of the two groupoids is a group bundle, this unilateral crossed product is in turn isomorphic (although not necessarily canonically) to a `semidirect product' of a group by a groupoid, as presented in Brown \cite[\S 11.4]{BrownBookGroupoids}.
+The interested reader may wish to know that Brown's semidirect product has been generalised by Metere and Montoli \cite{MetereMontoliSemidirectIntGpd} to internal groupoids in any category satisfying suitable mild assumptions, using a famous categorical notion of semidirect product from Bourn and Janelidze \cite{BournJanelidzeProtomodularityDescSemProd}.
+This is actually a Split Lemma in $\Gpd_\Lambda$.
+Recently, the same lemma was considered and independently retrieved by Ibort and Marmo \cite{IbortMarmoGroupoids}, with applications to the groupoidal description of quantum mechanics.

-Thus we retrieve a Split Lemma by Ibort and Marmo, as a special case of a Split Lemma in $\Gpd_\Lambda$, which in turn is a special case of a Split Lemma in $\Gpd$.
+Therefore, we retrieve the Split Lemma in $\Gpd_\Lambda$, as a special case of a Split Lemma in $\Gpd$.

-Incidentally, our work has produced the following byproducts, which the reader may find interesting. \begin{enumerate} \item[1)] We give a notion of \textit{balanced tensor product} of groupoids, which we use to define crossed products in \S\ref{subsec:crossed_Gpd}. \item[2)] In \S\ref{subsec:twisted_gpd}, we define $(\triangleright,\triangleleft)$-groupoids, as a mild generalisation of groupoids.
-These are essentially `groupoids seen by a non-inertial observer'.
-We use them in order to formalise and extend the classical semidirect products of groupoids, which are naturally $(\triangleright,\triangleleft)$-groupoids, but not always groupoids. \end{enumerate} We refrain from expanding on these notions, and we use them as mere tools for the other results.
+Incidentally, our work has produced a notion of \textit{balanced tensor product} of groupoids, which we use to define crossed products in \cref{subsec:crossed_Gpd}.

-\textbf{A notational remark.} Throughout the paper, we use the \textit{Leibniz order} $fg = f\circ g$ for the composition of functions, but we use the \textit{anti-Leibniz} or \textit{diagrammatic order} for the composition of arrows in a groupoid; see Convention \ref{conv:antiLeinbiz}.
+\textbf{A notational remark.} Throughout this paper, we use the \textit{Leibniz order} $fg = f\circ g$ for the composition of functions, but we use the \textit{anti-Leibniz} or \textit{diagrammatic order} for the composition of arrows in a groupoid; see \cref{conv:antiLeinbiz}.
 This notational ambiguity is used in other works \cite{BrownBookGroupoids,ferri2024dynamical}, and is particularly handy in the theory of groupoids.
 The origin resides in topology, and in the notion of fundamental groupoid, where it is customary to follow the diagrammatic order for the composition of continuous paths.